marius-team/marius/docs/getting_started.rst

 Marius provides ``marius_postprocess`` for users to retrieve the trained embeddings in the required format.
-The following command retrieves the trained embeddings and store them in CSV format in the directory ``embeddings/``.
-Other data formats, such as parquet, TSV, PyTorch tensor are also supported by ``marius_postprocess``.
+The following command retrieves the trained embeddings stored in ``./data/`` and store them in CSV format in the directory ``embeddings/``.
+The directory ``./training_data/`` is the directory containing the preprocessed data used for training.
+Other data formats, such as TSV, PyTorch tensor are also supported by ``marius_postprocess``.
-Users just need to replace ``csv`` with name of the format they want in the following command.
+Users just need to replace ``CSV`` with name of the format they want in the following command.

 ::

-    marius_postprocess embeddings/ csv
+    marius_postprocess ./data/ ./training_data/ --output_directory ./embeddings/ --format CSV

 Link prediction on trained embeddings is a supported task by ``marius_predict``.
 Given a source node and type of relation, the following command returns the top-ten destinations nodes.
-More or less predicted destinations can be returned by changing the number ``10`` in the command.
+Number of predicted destinations can be controlled by changing the number ``10`` in the command.

 ::

-    marius_predict __saxony_NN_1 _member_meronym 10
+    marius_predict ./data/ ./training_data/ 10 --src __saxony_NN_1  --rel _member_meronym --rel_type lhs

+The left-hand-side relation type is used since the link prediction performed in this case starts from source node to destination node.
 Checkout the :ref:`User Guide<User_Guide>` for more detailed usage of ``marius_postprocess`` and ``marius_predict``.